skalenetwork/sgxwallet/docs/run_in_hardware_mode.md

 cd run_sgx; sudo docker-compose up -d
 ```

-You should see "SGX Server started" message.
+The server should display: "SGX Server started".

-Note: on some machines, the SGX device is not `/dev/mei0` but a different device, such
-as "/dev/bs0".
-In this case please edit  `docker-compose.yml` on your machine to specify the correct
-device to use.
+If not, confirm that the SGX device drivers are correctly configured to the machine.

 ## Start, stop and upgrade sgxwallet containers

-As any docker-compose application sgxwallet is super easy to use.

 To run the server as a daemon, do